rastersoft/autovala/wiki/Project-File-Format.md

             ignore: src/PROG/test.vala will ignore the file test.vala when automatically creating the PROG binary

             ignore: src/OTHER will ignore the folder OTHER when creating binaries

+ * custom: followed by a path/filename and another path.
+Installs the specified file in the path.
+If the path is given in relative format (this is, if it doesn't start with an slash) the file will be installed relative to the PREFIX (*/usr* or */usr/local*); but if it is given in absolute format (this is, the path starts with a slash) the file will be installed in that precise folder.
+Examples:

+            custom: data/config_system.txt share/ will install the file *config_system.txt* in */usr/share* or */usr/local/share*

+            custom: data/config_system.txt /etc/myfolder will install the file *config_system.txt* in */etc/myfolder*